svenriebedell/DellConfigHub/README.md

 ![image](https://github.com/svenriebedell/DellConfigurationHub/assets/99394991/c7c2ef8f-ad5b-4989-8b9b-4e631f80141d)

-If you set value $true and there is no policy set by ADMX the script will be deactive this configuration.
+If you set value $true and there is no policy set by ADMX the script will be disable this configuration.

-To exclude any Microsoft KeyVault connection information I am using an excel sheet and secure the access to this by standard solution for authenifications like ADD or certificate.
-In this example the XLSX will be stored on Microsoft Blob Storage but you can use other locations as well but you need to tell the script where it could find your XLSX.
+To exclude any Microsoft Key Vault connection informations, I am using an excel sheet and secure the access to this by standard solution for authentications like AzureAD or certificate.
+In this example the XLSX will be stored on Microsoft Blob Storage but you can use other locations as well, but you need to tell the script where it could find your XLSX.

 ![image](https://github.com/svenriebedell/DellConfigurationHub/assets/99394991/d9095ade-207e-4c07-8760-d967cfd7727f)

 ## Prepare Configuration Files

 Your files could be stored on a central storage inhouse or cloud solution.
-In this szenario using a Microsoft Blob storage and generate a Container with read-Only access.
+In this scenario using a Microsoft Blob storage and generate a Container with read-Only access.
 You can using ADD or other solutions too to secure these files.

 ![image](https://github.com/svenriebedell/DellConfigurationHub/assets/99394991/5885aa48-c1a3-410b-b20f-93610e4467b6)

-How I can generate these Configuration Files?
+How can I generate these Configuration Files?
 Using the Dell Management Tools.
 You can open a UI or CLI and configure your Dell Tool Master and exporting these files later and storing the files on your DellConfigHub Storage.

 ### Export settings

 1. Dell Command | Update:  **dcu-cli.exe /configure -exportSettings=C:\Temp**
 2. Dell Command | Configure: **Best by using Dell Command | Configuration Wizard, set your setting and click "Export Config"**
-3. Dell Optimizer: **do-cli.exe /get -exportFile="JSON file name"** Notice File will stored in %Appdata%
+3. Dell Optimizer: **do-cli.exe /get -exportFile="JSON file name"** Notice File will be stored in %Appdata%
 4. Dell Display Manager: **Best by using Dell Display Manager 2.x UI / Other Options -> Import/Export Application Settings**

 ## Explaining ADMX deployment

-This Github providing a ADMX Template, this will set RegistryKey on local machine **HKLM:\Software\Dell\DellConfigHub** these keys will be read by PowerShell script.
+This GitHub providing a ADMX Template, this will set RegistryKey on local machine **HKLM:\Software\Dell\DellConfigHub** these keys will be read by PowerShell script.
 The ADMX DellConfigHub has 4 Section:
 1. BIOS (Path CCTK Config-File and BIOS Setting)
 2. DellCommandUpdate (Path DCU Config-File and Update Ring)